An Upper Bound on the Number of Distinct Composition Series in Finite Groups and Extremal Behavior in Group Isomorphism: Preliminary Results

 Now we present the proof of theorem \ref{t2.1}. \begin{proof} Let $G$ be the abelian group with elementary abelian Sylow subgroups such that $\mid G\mid=n$.
 Now by lemma \ref{l2.4}, number of maximal subgroups in a finite nil-potent group of order $n$ is exactly same of the sum of distinct maximal subgroups in each Sylow subgroup.
 But we know that among all finite $p$ groups of same order the elementary abelian group has highest number of maximal subgroups.
 This proves that among all nil-potent groups of order $n$, $G$ has the highest number of maximal normal subgroups and hence the highest number of composition series.
 Let $K$ be a solvable group of order $n$ with $m$ maximal normal subgroups namely $M_{1},M_{2},\dots ,M_{m}$.
 Then index of $M_{i}$ in $K$ is a prime and $K/M_{i}\backsimeq \mathbb Z_{p}$ for some prime $p$.
 Let $C^{\prime}$ be the commutator subgroup of $K$.
 Then $C^{\prime}\trianglelefteq M_{i}.$ Let $M=\cap_{i=1}^{m}M_{i}$ be the intersection of all the maximal normal subgroups of $K$. $M$ is a normal subgroup of $K$ such that $C^{\prime}\trianglelefteq M$ and therefore $K/M$ is abelian.
 Now by Correspondence Theorem there exists a bijection which preserves subgroup lattice and normality relationship.
 Therefore $K/M$ is an abelian group with exactly $m$ maximal normal subgroups.
-But it is already proved that among all abelian groups of same order the abelian group with elementary abelian Sylow subgroups, has the highest number of maximal normal subgroups.For non solvable non simple group we take the Jacobson radical $J(G)$ which is the intersection of all the maximal normal subgroups of $G$ .
-Then $J(G)$ is a characteristic subgroup of $G$ and the smallest normal subgroup of $G$ such the the quotient $G/J(G)$ is the direct product of simple groups.
+But it is already proved that among all abelian groups of same order the abelian group with elementary abelian Sylow subgroups, has the highest number of maximal normal subgroups.For non solvable non simple group we take the Jacobson radical $J(G)$ which is the intersection of all the maximal normal subgroups of $G$ and we will use the subdirect irreducible theorem in universal algebra which says any algebra can be expressed as a subdirect product of subdirectly irreducible algebras .
+Then $J(G)$ is a characteristic subgroup of $G$ and also $J(G/J(G))=1$ (By \cite{key-3}, page - 4).
+So $J(G)$ is a normal subgroup of $G$ such the the quotient $G/J(G)$ is the direct product of simple groups.(By \cite{key-2}, Lemma 4.1).
 Now if $J(G)$ is trivial then $G$ is direct product of simple groups.
 Otherwise, let $J(G)$ be a non trivial then we can get a minimal normal subgroup $P$ such that $P$ is a subgroup of $J(G)$ .
 Then we take the quotient $G/P$ and get a normal covering.
-Proceeding this way it reduces to the case when $G$ is a direct products of simple groups as $G$ embeds in the direct product of quotient of $k$ maximal normal subgroups such that the intersection of these $k$ maximal normal subgroups becomes trivial, where $k$ is a natural number.
-Now if $H$ is a non-solvable non-simple group of order $n$ then $H$ is direct product of isomorphic non-abelian simple groups by Corollary 2.7, direct product of $k$ copies of non-abelian simple groups has only $k$ maximal normal subgroups, which proves the theorem. \end{proof}
+Proceeding this way it reduces to the case when $G$ is a direct products of simple groups as $G$ embeds in $G/N_{1}\times G/N_{2}\times \dots \times G/N_{k} $ such that $1=\cap_{i=1}^{k}N_{i}$ where each $N_{i}$ is a maximal normal subgroup and where $k$ is a natural number.
+Now if $H$ is a non-solvable non-simple group of order $n$ then $H$ is direct product of isomorphic non-abelian simple groups by Corollary 2.8, direct product of $k$ copies of non-abelian simple groups has only $k$ maximal normal subgroups, which proves the theorem. \end{proof}